Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Numerical method

 Here, $h(u)$ is a real-valued differentiable function such that

 where $\nabla_{H^{-1}}(\cdot)$ means the gradient descent with respect to the $H^{-1}$ norm.
-It is worth noting that only function $h$ is needed for the numerical scheme and that the formula \eqref{hH} is only provided for clarity, as $H$ is not used in the proposed numerical method.
+It is worth noting that only the function $h$ is needed for the numerical scheme, and the formula \eqref{hH} is provided for clarity, as $H$ is not used in the proposed numerical method.
+For the simulations, we follow the practice where $\nu \cdot \mu = 1$ ($\nu= \epsilon$ and $\mu = 1/\eps$), which experimentally showed the best inpainting results for CHE with a double-well potential.

 As already mentioned, the considered equation is neither a gradient flow in $L^2$ nor in $H^{-1}$, but we can still adopt the idea of convexity splitting to obtain fast inpainting results.
 Namely, the idea is to apply the convexity splitting on $\mathcal{E}_1$ and $\mathcal{E}_2$ to split each of the energies into a convex and a concave part and then construct a semi-implicit numerical scheme.
 The concave part is treated explicitly, and the convex terms are treated implicitly in time.
 More precisely, if we write the energies as: